 - (d) Special Reserve Account.
 If the funding program requires or allows for the establishment and maintenance of a Special Reserve Account for the purpose of assisting residents at the Development with expenses associated with their tenancy, this will be established in accordance with a written agreement with the Development Owner. - (1) The Special Reserve Account is funded through a one-time payment or annually through an agreed upon percentage of net cash flow generated by the Development, excess development funds at completion as determined by the Department, or as otherwise set forth in the written agreement.
 For the purpose of this account, net cash flow is defined as funds available from operations after all expenses and debt service required to be paid have been considered.
-This does not include a deduction for depreciation and amortization expense, deferred developer fee payment, or other payments made to related parties, except as allowed by the Department for property management.
-Proceeds from any refinancing or other fund raising from the Development will be considered net cash flow for purposes of funding the Special Reserve Account.
+This does not include a deduction for depreciation and amortization expense, deferred developer fee payment, or other payments made to Related Parties or Affiliates, except as allowed by the Department for property management.
+Proceeds from any refinancing or other fund raising from the Development will be considered net cash flow for purposes of funding the Special Reserve Account unless otherwise approved by the Department.
 The account will be structured to require Department concurrence for withdrawals. - (2) All disbursements from the account must be approved by the Department. - (3) The Development Owner will be responsible for setting up a separate and distinct account with a financial institution acceptable to the Department.
-A Special Reserve Account Agreement will be drafted by the Department and executed by the Department, Development Owner, and financial institution representative. - (4) Use of the funds in the Special Reserve Account is determined by a plan that is pre-approved by the Department.
-The Owner must create, update and maintain a plan for the disbursement of funds from the Special Reserve Account.
-The plan should be established at the time the account is created and updated and submitted for approval by the Department as needed.
-The plan should consider the needs of the tenants of the property and the existing and anticipated fund account balances such that all of the fund uses provide benefit to tenants.
-Disbursements from the fund will only be approved by the Department if they are in accordance with the current approved plan.

-(e) Other Reserve Accounts.
+A Special Reserve Account Agreement will be drafted by the Department and executed by the Department and the Development Owner. - (4) The Development Owner must make reasonable efforts to notify tenants of the existence of the Special Reserve Account and how to submit an application to access funds from the Special Reserve.
+Documentation of such efforts must be kept onsite and made available to the Department upon request. - (e) Other Reserve Accounts.
 Additional reserve accounts may be recognized by the Department as necessary and required by the Department, superior lien lender, or syndicator.